B-UMMI/chewBBACA/CHEWBBACA/docs/user/modules/SchemaEvaluator.rst

 .................

 The second component presents a table containing the CDS analysis of the selected locus.
-It also presents 4 new columns, in comparison with the table in the [Loci Analysis](#loci-analysis) of the main report, with information on the:
+It also presents 4 new columns, in comparison with the table in the *Loci Analysis* of the main report, with information on the:

-- Number of alleles;
+- Number of alleles.
-- Size Range, in nucleotides (nt);
+- Size Range, in nucleotides (nt).
-- Allele median size (nt);
+- Allele median size (nt).
 - Allele mode size (nt).

 .. image:: https://user-images.githubusercontent.com/33930141/105175131-6b74e680-5b1b-11eb-845f-5121c91cf5be.png